12lolo/omarchy-mcp-search/mcp-server/GetStarted.md

 ## License

-This MCP server is provided as-is for use with Claude Code and the Omarchy manual.
+This MCP server is provided as-is for use with the Omarchy manual.

 ## Credits

-Built with Claude Code for searching the Omarchy Linux manual documentation.
+Built for searching the [Omarchy Linux manual](https://learn.omacom.io/2/the-omarchy-manual/) documentation.

 ---